practical-solutions/controlleddocuments/README.md

 ### Integrating the approve-plugin

-If installed, the data from the approve-plugin can be integrated in any template using the following tags:
+If installed, the data from the approve-plugin can be integrated in any template using the following tags (english):
 ```
 @AUTHOR-MARK@ = User who clicked on "mark ready by approval"
 @DATE-MARK@   = Date at which the document was marked ready for approval